ladnik/RISC-V-Assembly-Introductory-Exercises/reversing_string/README.md

 # Reversing a String

 ## Objective
 Implement a function in assembly that reverses a given string.
+The string should be reversed in-place (i.e. the reversed string should be located at the same memory location).

 ## Details